-Here are some reasons for a faculty or staff referral:
+Reasons for a faculty or staff referral to the ESP system:

 - attending class, but not making satisfactory progress

 - class disruption, disrespect, etc.

-- · consistently late to class
+- consistently late to class

 - continually submits sub-standard work

 - failure to turn in assignments

 - high rate of absenteeism

 - low test/quiz performance

 - missed tests, quizzes, or major examinations

 - not participating in class

-- student language barriers
+- financial aid concerns

-- personal
+- personal financial concerns

+- health issues

+- academic integrity

+- social or emotional concerns

-Students can also self-refer if they are having difficulty in a class or difficulty adjusting to college in general.
-Students may self-refer either by submitting a form, by visiting the Office of Student Services/Office of Retention and Student Success in the Bryant Student Union, Room 205, or by calling 854-2322, ext.
-1362, for an appointment.
+Students can also self-refer if they are having difficulty in a class or difficulty adjusting to college in general by visiting the Office of Student Services in the Bryant Student Union, Ocala Campus, or by reaching out to their faculty member or program advisor.